 To increase the chances of your home selling quickly and for more money, consider staging your home.
 Staging makes your home more appealing, it's easier for buyers to envision themselves living in your home, and it might lead to receiving multiple offers.
 You can stage your home yourself, and save a considerable amount of money, or hire a professional stager.
-Taking advantage of a stager's expertise and their interior design talent may be worth the price.
+Taking advantage of a stager's expertise and interior design talent may be worth the price.

 - Easier for buyers to picture their furniture in your home